Schury1998/M5AtomCAN-CAN2COM/README.md

 # CAN-Analyse-M5AtomCAN

-# INFO: The last tests weren't made yet but in testing codition everything worked
+## INFO: The last tests weren't made yet but in testing condition everything worked

 ## Description
 Tool to analyse CAN Messages with different baudrates.